 Place of birth: Istanbul, Turkey

 Why do we honor the Saints?

 Because all the Christians who make up the Church stand in close connection.
-Not only with each other, the living but also with the dead.
-They all form a living communion as an organism as St. Paul teaches us and they all help each other.
+Not only with each other, the living, and the dead.
+They all form a living communion as an organism, as St. Paul teaches us, and they all help each other.
 Even the living communicate and help each other with the dead through prayer.
-The living pray for the forgiveness of the sins of the dead.
-And the dead, the well-pleasing to God the saints pray, intercede to the Saviour for the living.
+The living pray for the forgiveness of the sins of the deceased.
+And the dead, the well-pleasing to God, the saints pray, intercede to the Saviour for the living.